sourabhaa/clap-tomation/README.md

-# clap-tomation
+# Music visualisation
-Switching lights with claps
+The LEDs make patterns based on a piece of music,synchronising with the music.